aquasecurity/tracee/tests/cluster/README.md

 ## Why this exists

-It's the groundwork for validating the k8s/operator path — including the future in-daemon CRD watch (no-restart policy updates).
-Today it validates the current operator + CRD deployment.
+It validates the k8s deploy + CRD path against the current code: the chart deploys, tracee loads a Policy CRD, and traces per that policy.
+It's also groundwork for the future in-daemon CRD watch (no-restart policy updates via the runtime ApplyPolicy path), which would remove the restart step.